Biological determinism: Heritability of IQ

-Human sexual orientation, which ranges over a continuum from exclusive attraction to the opposite sex to exclusive attraction to the same sex, is caused by the interplay of genetic and environmental influences.
-There is considerably more evidence for biological causes of sexual orientation than social factors, especially for males.

 Sociobiology

 E. O. Wilson reignited debate on biological determinism with his 1975 book Sociobiology: The New Synthesis.

 Sociobiology emerged with E. O. Wilson's 1975 book Sociobiology: The New Synthesis.
 The existence of a putative altruism gene has been debated; the evolutionary biologist W. D. Hamilton proposed "genes underlying altruism" in 1964, while the biologist Graham J. Thompson and colleagues identified the genes OXTR, CD38, COMT, DRD4, DRD5, IGF2, GABRB2 as candidates "affecting altruism".
 The geneticist Steve Jones argues that altruistic behaviour like "loving our neighbour" is built into the human genome, with the proviso that neighbour means member of "our tribe", someone who shares many genes with the altruist, and that the behaviour can thus be explained by kin selection.
 Evolutionary biologists such as Jones have argued that genes that did not lead to selfish behaviour would die out compared to genes that did, because the selfish genes would favour themselves.
 However, the mathematician George Constable and colleagues have argued that altruism can be an evolutionarily stable strategy, making organisms better able to survive random catastrophes.
+In their 1984 book Not in Our Genes, the evolutionary geneticist Richard Lewontin, the neurobiologist Steven Rose, and the psychologist Leon Kamin criticise sociobiology and biological determinism as a right-wing ideology; their approach was roundly criticised in turn by scholars and critics including the evolutionary biologist Richard Dawkins.